Plan hybrid connectivity between Skype for Business Server and Teams

 Although Skype for Business Online has been retired since 2021, the on-premises products Skype for Business Server 2019, Skype for Business Server 2015, and Lync Server 2013 are still supported.
 In addition, Microsoft supports hybrid environments between these on-premises products and Microsoft Teams.
 This allows organizations with these on-premises deployments to migrate their users to TeamsOnly.
 Finally, Cloud Connector Edition of Skype for Business Server is no longer supported.
 Customers requiring on-premises PSTN connectivity should use Direct Routing.

-In an on-premises deployment of Skype for Business Server, users of Skype for Business may also use Teams, but not all Teams functionality is available to such users as long as they are configured to use the on-premises Skype for Business Server deployment.
-These users are said to be "homed" on-premises, and certain Teams functionality is not available while these users are homed on-premises, for example:
+In an on-premises deployment of Skype for Business Server, users of Skype for Business may also use Teams, but not all Teams functionality is available to such users as long as they're configured to use the on-premises Skype for Business Server deployment.
+These users are said to be "homed" on-premises, and certain Teams functionality isn't available while these users are homed on-premises, for example:

 - Federated calling and chats via the user's Teams client with users in other organizations is not available